 Just for the record, we will say here, though, that, as things turned out, it was the more humble, the poorer, the less enamored with the false ideology of exceptionalism that responded to Alma and Amulek's reclamation efforts.
 This is the subject for another homily, however.

-21 See Luke 18.9-14 22See Hebrews 4.12 In order to want Christ, we must first understand how desperately we need Christ.
-The objective of this first title-"Our Need for Atonement"-in our series of seven titles focused on atonement is to establish the truth of our desperate need of Christ.
+Conclusion In order to want Christ, we must first understand how desperately we need Christ.
+The objective of this first Atonement title-"Our Need of Atonement"-is to establish the truth of our desperate need of Christ.
 This recognition may, almost certainly should produce a crisis that drives us to "seek this Jesus of whom the prophets and apostles have written;" drives us to repent and reform.
 Only then, may "the grace of God the Father, and also the Lord Jesus Christ, and the Holy Ghost, which beareth record of them... be and abide in [us] forever."
-This is what he came to earth to live and die for.
+This is what Jesus came to earth to live, suffer, and die for.
 This is our hope and peace.
 This is the reason that we sing praises to him forever and ever.
-As Amulek ministered to the self-righteous, self-assured, and delusionaly exceptional Zoramites, it was his first task to establish the need, create the crisis, and bring his unwilling flock to Christ.
-In doing so, He resorted to intense and redundant, but not exaggerated language.
-No, his language is not exaggerated.
-We humans are an unruly lot.
+As Amulek ministered to the self-righteous, self-assured, delusionary, and "exceptional" Zoramites, it was his first task to establish the need, create the crisis, and bring this unwilling flock to Christ.
+In doing so, Amulek resorted to intense and redundant, but not exaggerated language.
+No, his language is never the tiniest bit exaggerated.
+26 Ether 12.41 We humans are an unruly lot.
 Hardened, yes.
 Fallen, yes.
 Lost, yes.
-Indeed, "such is the weakness of man, and such his frailties, that he is liable to sin continually."
-Indeed, as Jared's nameless brother so boldly and faithfully confessed, "we are unworthy before thee; because of the fall our natures have become evil continually."
-Children," are we, "conceived in sin" so that as we "begin to grow up, sin conceiveth in [our] hearts. here, scripture rips from our hands the deception that we tell ourselves: Satan is the father of sin.
-"They are all gone aside, they are all together become filthy:
+Indeed, "such is the weakness of man, and such his frailties, that he is liable to sin continually."27 Indeed, as Jared's nameless brother so boldly and faithfully confessed, "we are unworthy before thee; because of the fall our natures have become evil continually."28 "Children," are we, "conceived in sin" so that as we "begin to grow up, sin conceiveth in [our] hearts"29-here, scripture rips from our hands the deception that we tell ourselves: Satan is the father of sin. ''' they are all together become filthy: